ocaoimh/okeeffe-site/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Head of Learning and Innovation

 # Organizations/Affiliations
 organizations:
 - name: YESNYOU
-  url: ""
+  url: "www.yesnyou.fr"

 # Short bio (displayed in user profile at end of posts)
 bio: I'm an experienced educational technologist and expert in educational data who loves to invest himself in innovative Edtech projects, I especially enjoy participating in the creation of challenging and complex solutions that require attention to detail to produce high-quality solutions.
 My aim is to put my learning design and research skills to good use by producing simple, beautiful, effective, and data-driven learning experiences, for learners and clients.
 At present, I'm focusing on core R&D in learning technologies, developing applications of machine learning, learning platforms, novel interactions, and data.